5 Traits You Didn’t Know You Inherit from Mom (and 4 You Inherit from Dad)

 There are two types of fat in your body: “good” brown fat, which increases your metabolism and helps you maintain a healthy weight, and “bad” white fat, which can cause obesity and disease if you have too much of it.
 Everyone has some of each type, but how much brown fat you have—and therefore how high your metabolism is—may be inherited from your mom, according to a study published in Nature Communications.
 Another trait that you get from your mom is your intelligence.

 How easily you gain weight

-However, while mom may be helping you out with the brown fat, you can blame your dad for your white fat, the Nature Communications study found.
-How much fat you store, particularly around your organs may be partly determined by genes passed down from your father, the researchers said.
-Genetics aren’t destiny when it comes to your weight, your lifestyle choices play an even bigger part.
+However, while your mom may be helping you out with the brown fat, you can blame your dad for your white fat, the Nature Communications study found.
+How much fat you store, particularly around your organs, may be partly determined by genes passed down from your father, the researchers said.
+Genetics aren’t destiny when it comes to your weight; your lifestyle choices play an even bigger part.

 Your ability to focus

 If your mother has lower levels of serotonin, a brain chemical linked to mood, then you’re more likely to develop attention-deficit hyperactivity disorder later in life, according to a study published in JAMA Psychiatry.
 The genes, passed down from mom to kid, that impact serotonin production also seem to influence your ability to focus.
 Sound like you?
 Check out these common reasons you have trouble focusing and how to fix it.